mlco2/ecologits-api/README.md

 ## Start the app

+- Install project's dependencies using uv (`uv sync`)
-- Start the app using the following command: `fastapi dev app/main.py`
+- Start the app using the following command: `uv run fastapi dev app/main.py`
 - Check that the app is running on: localhost:8000/v1/health